 - will participate in a group with others who have experienced an ABI

 - can attend the La Trobe Psychology Clinic each week (or during COVID-19 restrictions, have access to a computer and internet connection to attend the group via telehealth, i.e. Zoom videoconferencing).

 The group runs for eight weeks and is held on Tuesday mornings from 10am-12pm (including breaks).

 - 7 June – 26 July

 Where is the group held?

-The group sessions are held at the La Trobe Psychology Clinic in Bundoora in the George Singer Building, Room 212.
+If COVID-19 restrictions allow it, the group sessions are held at the La Trobe Psychology Clinic in Bundoora in the George Singer Building, Level 2, Room 212.